Shub6375/Shub6375/README.md

 👀 I’m interested in Application of Data in real-world and leveraging it's power to bring change.

-🌱 I’m currently Masters student in Business Analytics.
+🌱 Business and Data Analytics professional.

 💞️ I’m looking to collaborate on Business Intelligence Applications of Data.